 Threat assessment and safe and supportive school program teams must report to TEA the number and percentage of school personnel trained in suicide prevention or grief/trauma-informed practices, mental health or psychological first aid for schools, training related to a safe/supportive school program or any other program identified by the commissioner.

-Legislation passed in 2021 prohibits TEA from requiring annual assessment training for anyone other than the campus test coordinator; however, the campus test coordinator can require other employees to repeat assessment training.
+State law prohibits TEA from requiring annual assessment training for anyone other than the campus test coordinator; however, the campus test coordinator can require other employees to repeat assessment training.

-Additionally, TEA may not require a school district employee to repeat training or online calibration activities related to administering the Texas English Language Proficiency Assessment (TELPAS), unless the administration of or assessment using TELPAS has changed significantly since the employee completed the training.
+Additionally, TEA may not require a school district employee to repeat training or online calibration activities related to administering the Texas English Language Proficiency Assessment (TELPAS), unless the administration or the assessment has changed significantly since the employee completed the training.
 The school district employee assigned to oversee TELPAS administration at a campus may, at their discretion, require other district employees involved in administering the TELPAS to complete training or online calibration activities.

 A school district employee may not be required to complete a training or online calibration activity in one sitting.

-Copyright© 2024 Texas Classroom Teachers Association® The Educated Choice® All rights reserved.
+Copyright© 2025 Texas Classroom Teachers Association® The Educated Choice® All rights reserved.